Strategy Consulting vs Management Consulting: Differences

 What is strategy consulting?

 Strategy consulting addresses one question: what should this business do next?
 That covers market entry, M&A diligence, portfolio reviews, growth strategy, pricing, and competitive response.
 Engagements are usually shorter than implementation projects, with smaller teams and senior executive buyers.
-The deliverable stops at "here is what you should do"; strategy firms almost never stay to build the system or run the rollout.
+The core deliverable is a recommendation, though some firms also help clients mobilize the first stages of execution.

 Sample engagements: